 - cooking spray

 - In a small bowl, combine cornstarch, salt, and cayenne pepper.
-In a separate bowl, beat the egg.
+In a separate bowl, whisk the egg until well beaten.

-- Dredge the shrimp in the cornstarch mixture and gently shake off any excess cornstarch.
-Dip it into the beaten egg, and then into the coconut mixture, gently pressing to adhere.
+- Dip each shrimp in the cornstarch mixture, shaking off excess.
+Dip into the beaten egg, then coat with the coconut and breadcrumb mixture, pressing gently to adhere.

-- Place the shrimp on a parchment-lined pan and spray with cooking spray.
+- Place the shrimp on a parchment-lined baking sheet and spray with cooking spray.

-- Bake for 8 minutes, flip the shrimp over and bake for an additional 5-10 minutes or until cooked and crispy.
+- Bake for 8 minutes, flip the shrimp over and bake for 5 to 10 minutes more or until cooked and crispy.
 Broil for 1 minute if desired.

 - Serve warm with sweet chili dip (recipe below).

 - Cooking time is for large shrimp, adjust cooking time for other sizes.

 - Spray the shrimp very well with cooking spray for a crispy exterior.

 - Be sure to shake off any excess cornstarch, you just want a light dusting.
 Cornstarch can be replaced with all-purpose flour.